defunkt/cijoe/README.markdown

     $ git clone git://github.com/you/yourrepo.git
     $ cijoe yourrepo

+Boom.
+Navigate to http://localhost:4567 to see Joe in action.
+Check `cijoe -h` for other options.

 Basically you need to run `cijoe` and hand it the path to a git repo.
 Make sure this isn't a shared repo: Joe needs to own it.